 - Licensed in Colorado, California, and has passed both the national and California board exams.

-Jason’s utilizes Japanese & Chinese styles, which the majority of which are a harmonizing gentle shallow insertions to balance the body, mind, & spirit.
+Jason’s utilizes traditional Japanese & Chinese styles as well as esoteric acupuncture.
+The majority of which are a harmonizing gentle shallow insertions to balance the body, mind, & spirit.
 For those sensitive patients Jason offers a non-insertion PAINLESS style of acupuncture.
 He integrates classical & modern methods to not only alleviate symptoms and complaints, but also treat the root imbalance.

 For musculoskeletal disorders, Jason uses an integration of Chinese acupuncture and Western anatomical approaches (based on trigger and motor points) to create a manual firing and resetting of the muscle.
 This can instantly release tight muscles.
 Often he will use thicker Chinese-style needles for more athletic patients.
 These complaints usually revolve around conditions such as tendinitis, ligament and meniscus injuries, decreased ROM, etc..